 - There’s no point in dreaming big.

-- Others’ approval is key to my feeling worthy.
+- Others’ approval is crucial to my feeling worthy.

-- If I get too happy or too successful, I’ll jinx myself.
+- If I get too happy or too prosperous, I’ll jinx myself.

 - Others’ needs are more important than mine.

 - When someone else changes, I’ll be happy.